jerson/flutter-openpgp/README.md

 ### iOS

-no additional setup required
+No additional setup required.

 ### Web

     Web support right now is half progress, we need for support web workers. in order to make async calls.

-Add to you `pubspec.yaml`
+Add to you `pubspec.yaml`.

 ```yaml
 assets: